 Gender Werk!
-Developing Competency for Gender Inclusive Classrooms & Learning Spaces
+Creating Gender Inclusive Classrooms & Learning Spaces

 CITY Center for Collaborative Learning, 37 E Pennington

-After three successful workshops on culturally responsive practices and trans competency, Kore Press Institute is pleased to offer this training to help all educators develop their gender literacy, allyship skills, and awareness for creating more inclusive and safer learning spaces for all.
+After three successful workshops on culturally responsive practices, trans competency, allyship and gender empowerment, Kore Press Institute is pleased to offer this dynamic, decolonize-your-practice training to help educators and folks sharpen their intersectional gender literacy skills for creating inclusive, safe learning spaces for all to thrive!

-For k-12 and higher ed practitioners, other professionals, community educators, and parents.
+For k-12, higher ed practitioners, professionals, community educators, and parents.

-Em Bowen is the Executive Director of the Tucson Poetry Festival, a bilingual Waldorf educator, a storyteller, a writer, an essayist, a poet and a person who thrives and is always changing (much as we all are, whether we realize it or not).
+Em Bowen is the Executive Director of the Tucson Poetry Festival, a PhD student at the College of Education at the University of Arizona, a bilingual Waldorf educator, a storyteller, a writer, an essayist, a poet and a person who thrives and is always changing (much as we all are, whether we realize it or not).
 Their work has been published in the Tucson Weekly, The Atlantic, Zocalo, Wild Gender, The Feminist Wire, and most recently live on the stand-up comic stages of Tucson.
 Em earned their MFA from Goddard College and is the former producer of the Tucson Gender Identity Project.
 Em is co-leading Gender Work